rgriff23/rgriff23.github.io/projects/btw.md

 ## Introduction

 `btw` is an R package for running the [BayesTraits](https://www.evolution.rdg.ac.uk/BayesTraits.html) phylogenetic comparative methods software from R. The functions in `btw` run BayesTraits on your system, import and parse the output files in R, and delete the output files from your system.

 There are two major advantages to using `btw` rather than running BayesTraits from the command line.
 First, `btw` makes it easy to incorporate BayesTraits into R scripts.
 Second, `btw` automatically parses BayesTraits output into ready-to-use formats for R analyses, greatly simplifying your workflow if you analyze your BayesTraits output in R.

 BayesTraits was developed by Mark Pagel and Andrew Meade, and is available from their <a target="_blank" href="http://www.evolution.rdg.ac.uk/BayesTraits.html">website</a> as an executable file that can be run from a command line program such as Terminal (MacOS) or Command Prompt (Windows).

-PLEASE read the BayesTraits documentation thoroughly before trying to use `btw`, as the tutorial presented on this page assumes you are familiar with the capabilities, commands, and types of output produced by BayesTraits.
-I cannot emphasize this enough - if you don't know how to use BayesTraits, then you are going to have problems using `btw`.
-The purpose of `btw` is not to distance users from the original software and documentation; it is simply a tool to streamline your workflow.

 This is version 2 of `btw`, which I added in May 2018.
 There are three significant changes from version 1: